 It’s a very popular beach amongst surfers, with strong currents & constantly guarded, that doesn’t stop crowds from going to play beach volley, surfing or swimming, where it is allowed of course.

 It is very lively & full of restaurants.
 We found one, the Banana Blossom, where we ate a giant vegan bowl called “pure Buddha”, yummy, yummy!

-We took the ferry back, the ride was also gorgeous, the sun was coming down so we decided to go to Darling Harbour, yes, another place with “my nickname”.
+We took the ferry back, the ride was also gorgeous with the sun was coming down.

 Darling Harbour is another one of those charming places in the city, with many restaurants & cafes, where every Saturday night, at nine, they launch fireworks, another excuse to go for a little night walk in the área.

 We arrived during the sunset & were able to enjoy that blue light that invades everything before it goes dark.